Setup API Access to Palo Alto Networks VM-Series¶

 - Add Device Group

-- Go to Panorama –> Device Groups, click “Add” to create a new device group.
-Add the template created from the previous step.
+- Go to Panorama –> Device Groups, click “Add” to create two new device groups for FireNet GW HA.
+Add managed VMs to each device group.
 Remember the device group name, for example “west2-firenet-primary”.

-- Add “allow-all” policy to the just created device group.
+- Add “Outbound” policy to the just created device group.

 - Add Egress Policy (Optional)

-- If you plan to deploy Egress inspection, add egress-nat policy.
+- If you plan to deploy Egress inspection, add source-nat and security outbound rule policies

 - Commit The Change